-The penalty is eligibility for Medicaid for the institutionalized applicant/recipient but disqualification from receiving Medicaid to pay the vendor portion to the nursing home for as many months as it takes for you to use the amount of money or value of property that you transferred.
+The penalty is eligibility for Medicaid for the institutionalized applicant/ recipient but disqualification from receiving Medicaid to pay the vendor portion to the nursing home for as many months as it takes for you to use the amount of money or value of property that you transferred.
 The amount that you transfer is divided by the average Georgia private pay nursing home billing rate to come up with the number of months of your penalty.

-Example: \$10,000 transferred \div \$6,175 (the avg.
-Georgia nursing home rate since 4/2016) = 1.619 months.
+Example: \$10,000 transferred \div \$6,707 (the avg.
+Georgia nursing home rate since 4/2018) = 1.490 months.

-The penalty would be 1.619 months (partial months are now applied)
+The penalty would be 1.49 months (partial months are now applied)

-The applicant/recipient would be responsible for paying the Medicaid rate for one month and for the partial month the applicant/recipient would pay the .619 share.
-For the remainder (.381), Medicaid would pay.
+The applicant/recipient would be responsible for paying the private rate for one month and for the partial month the applicant/recipient would pay the .49 share.
+For the remainder (.51), Medicaid would pay.